Mom warns about sunscreen after 14-month-old daughter ends up in ER

-Rebecca Cannon thought she did everything right before her 14-month-old daughter, Kyla, went out to play on an overcast day a few weeks ago.
+Last year, Rebecca Cannon thought she did everything right before her then 14-month-old daughter, Kyla, went out to play on an overcast day a few weeks ago.
 Cannon, 32, was visiting her sister in Newfoundland, Canada, and had forgotten their usual sunscreen, so borrowed some.

 She sprayed the Banana Boat Kids Sunscreen Spray SPF 50 on her hands and gently rubbed it on Kyla's nose and cheeks.